tracel-ai/burn/burn-book/src/advanced/backend-extension/custom-wgpu-kernel.md

 ```

 Now, let's move on to the next step, which involves implementing the remaining code to launch the kernel.
 The initial part entails loading the template and populating it with the appropriate variables.
-The `register(name, value)` method simply replaces occurences of `{{ name }}` in the above WGSL code with some other string before it is compilated.
+The `register(name, value)` method simply replaces occurrences of `{{ name }}` in the above WGSL code with some other string before it is compilated.

 ```rust, ignore
 // Source the kernel written in WGSL.